Customizing your IDE

 Installing a custom tool using bash

-As we alluded to in the section Installing an apt package, you can use the build steps to execute scripts to modify your IDE.
+As we alluded to in the section on installing an apt package, you can use the build steps to execute scripts to modify your IDE.

 buildSteps: